 The windows were all uncovered.
 They walked back.
 Faith pulled out some stakes, handed a couple to Dawn.
 Pausing at the door, she looked at the younger slayer.
 "You ready?"

-Dawn took a deep breath, dropped her book bag at the door.
+Dawn took a deep breath and dropped her book bag near the door.
 She could already feel the adrenaline pumping.
 "Ready."

 Faith kicked the big door open.
 Light rushed in ahead of them.
 "Cock-a-doodle-doo," she taunted as she stepped into the room.